Arts Organizations Aren’t Failing. Their Models Are.

 And boldness is exactly what this moment demands.

+In a changed world, clinging to old models won't save what we value most.
 When the structures we rely on are at risk—from legislative backlash, shifting demographics, digital revolution, declining loyalty—we have to be willing to adapt.